ImthiyaszAlam/android-interview-zero-to-hired/README.md

 ---

-## 📌 Why This Exists
+# 📌 Why This Exists

-I’m not a FAANG dev, and I don’t work at Google.
-I’m an Android engineer from a small startup — just like you.
-But over the last year, I’ve personally spoken to over **300 Android developers** from top product-based companies like **Swiggy, Flipkart, Meesho, Dream11, Zomato**, and more.
-I asked them about their real interview experiences — the **actual questions** they were asked, the **mistakes** they made, and the **answers** that helped them crack those roles.
+* I personally spoke to **300+ Android developers on LinkedIn** — from companies like Flipkart, Swiggy, Dream11, and more.
+* They shared the **exact interview questions, mistakes, and winning answers** that helped them get hired.

-This repo is a result of those raw, honest conversations — not recycled theory, not generic ChatGPT fluff.
-Just **real-world, battle-tested interview prep** that will get you hired.
+* This guide is built from those **real conversations** — not theory, not fluff.
+Just what actually works.